-Horses are incredibly relational, highly perceptive, including the ability to sense your heart rate, and they are always 100% congruent.
+Horses are incredibly relational, highly perceptive–including the ability to sense your heart rate–and they are always 100% congruent.
 If you approach a horse in a pasture it will often display an initial curiosity and then let you know what it thinks and feels about you, though their communication may differ from yours.
 One thing horses don’t seem to like very much is incongruence.
-In many ways horses are more perceptive than humans and since they haven’t been trained to ignore their perceptions, they shoe that they are uncomfortable with someone who is presenting something other then what is actually real for them.
+In many ways horses are more perceptive than humans and since they haven’t been trained to ignore their perceptions, they show that they are uncomfortable with someone who is presenting something other than what is actually real for them.
 Horses don’t have personas.

 For these reasons many people feel fear and apprehension when approaching horses.
-They are big animals, but more then that I find that people fear being seen by a horse or other animal, or even a baby.
+They are big animals, but more then that I find that people fear being seen by a horse, another animal, or even a baby.
 We wonder, “What if they can see who I really am?”
 And, we worry that who that is isn’t good.
-However, this is only because we are out of touch with who we really are; we have lost touch with our real self.
+However, this is only because we are out of touch with who we really are; we have lost touch with our real self and become identified with the persona and beliefs about ourselves.
 When a horse snorts and walks away from you, it isn’t seeing inside you and judging you, it is likely noticing an incongruence, which makes it hard for them to relax and trust.
 Let me give you an example.

 An Experiment in Congruence